Service Animal Policy

 The service animal must be harnessed, leashed, or tethered while in public places unless these devices interfere with the service animal’s work or the person’s disability prevents use of these devices.
 In that case, the person must use voice, signal, or other effective means to maintain control of the animal.

 For example, a person who uses a wheelchair may use a long, retractable leash to allow her service animal to pick up or retrieve items.
 She may not allow the dog to wander away from her and must maintain control of the dog, even if it is retrieving an item at a distance from her.
 Alternatively, a person who has great difficulty entering unfamiliar spaces may have a dog that is trained to enter a space, check to see that no threats are there, and come back and signal that it is safe to enter.
 The dog must be off leash to do its job but may be leashed at other times.
-Under control also means that a service animal should not be allowed to bark repeatedly in a lecture hall, theater, library, or other quiet place.

-Service dogs should not be running about or display aggressive or threat behavior or acting ill behaved.
+Service dogs should not be running about or display aggressive or threat behavior or acting ill-behaved.

 However, if a dog barks just once, or barks because someone has provoked it, this would not mean that the dog is out of control.